hexaflex-zz/svm/cmd/svm-asm/README.md

 ## svm-asm

-This tool reads SVM sourcecode from a given module path and either compiles it into a binary archive file, or displays a human-readable dump of either the source AST or the compiled archive.
+This tool reads SVM sourcecode from a given module path and either compiles it into a binary archive, or displays a human-readable dump of either the source AST or the compiled archive.

 Refer to `docs/asm.txt` for details on the assembly language and the assembler.

 ## Supported options

-    $ svm-asm.exe [options] <target import path>
+        $ svm-asm [options] <target import path>
         -debug
                 Include debug symbols in the build.
+Creates an extra <out>.dbg file as output.
         -dump-ar
-            Print a human-readable version of the compiled binary.
+                Print a human-readable version of the compiled binary to stdout.
         -dump-ast
-            Print a human-readable version of the unprocessed AST.
+                Print a human-readable version of the unprocessed AST to stdout.
         -import string
                 Root directory for all source code.
         -out string
-            Location to store data in.
-Leave empty to write data to stdout.
+                Output file.
         -version
                 Display version information.

 ## Example invocation

+Generate a compiled program in the file `myprogram.bin`, by compiling the sources from the `myprogram` module.
+Creates an additional output file `myprogram.bin.dbg` with debug symbols.

-    $ svm-asm.exe -import "root" -out "myprogram.bin" myprogram
+        $ svm-asm -import "root" -out myprogram.bin -debug myprogram

 ## Import paths